gabemanigat/gabemanigat/README.md

 <p align=left> <img src=https://komarev.com/ghpvc/?username=gabemanigat alt=gabemanigat /> </p>

-I’m **gabemanigat**, a passionate cybersecurity expert with over the years of experience in protecting digital assets and ensuring a safer digital landscape.
+I’m **gabemanigat**, a passionate cybersecurity engineer and over the years  gaining real time experience in protecting digital assets and ensuring a safer digital landscape.
 Passionate with an ambition to become a cybersecurity expert.
 Committed to daily self-improvement, I am determined to achieve mastery in cybersecurity.
 Interested in leveraging skills in security operations and compliance to explore and gain exposure to diverse elements of cybersecurity as possible.

 ## 🔍 What I Do